Skip to content

 Gibraltar or Spain: Where Should You Rent?

-La Linea de la Concepcion, Sotogrande, Estepona, and other Costa del Sol towns are just minutes from Gibraltar.
-Rents there are significantly lower.
+La Linea de la Concepcion, Sotogrande, and other Costa del Sol towns are just minutes from Gibraltar.
+Rents there are substantially lower, and the overall cost of living in La Linea is a fraction of Gibraltar's.
 So why do thousands of workers still choose to rent in Gibraltar itself?

 The answer comes down to more than just monthly rent.
 Tax, commute, legal protections, and lifestyle all factor in.
 This guide breaks it down so you can make an informed choice.